Online pornography

 Watching and sharing pornography is usually not illegal but there are certain exceptions:

-• Revenge pornography – revenge porn means the posting of images/videos of an ex-girlfriend/boyfriend online without their consent as a way to get back at them for something.
-If you are a victim of revenge porn you should report this to the Police
+- Revenge pornography: refers to the act of posting images or videos of an ex-girlfriend or ex-boyfriend online without their consent, as a way of getting back at them for something.
+If you are a victim of revenge porn, you should report it to the police.